Education · shoulder

 On the day

-You will arrive at the hospital for admission.
-Your surgeon will review your plan before you go to the operating theatre.
+You present to the hospital’s surgical admissions unit.
+You are checked in and prepared for theatre.
+You meet the anaesthetist.
 This operation is done under general anaesthetic combined with a regional nerve block.
-You will be fully asleep for the operation, and the block, an injection that numbs the nerves supplying the arm before you wake up, provides pain relief for the first 12 to 24 hours after surgery.
+You will be fully asleep for the operation, and the block — an injection that numbs the nerves supplying the arm before you wake up — provides pain relief for the first 12 to 24 hours after surgery.
 The anaesthetist will meet you before the operation and talk you through both parts.

 What the operation involves